ZenFoxSlicer/Blog/GIT-SETUP-COMPLETE.md

 ### ✅ Step 3: Files Added and Committed
 - All project files have been added to Git
-- Initial commit created: "Initial commit: Angular dental blog app with SSR"
+- Initial commit created: "Initial commit: Angular blog app with SSR"
 - Working tree is clean (all changes committed)

 ### ✅ Step 4: Repository Status